Skip to Main Content

 3. Press on the Enable Sync button.

-4. If you do not already have an EndNote Online account, press on the Sign Up button.
+4. If you do not already have an EndNote Online account, click Sign Up and follow the prompts to create an account.
+(You do not have to use your RMIT email address).

 1. Open your EndNote Desktop library.

-3. Type your existing EndNote Online login and password into the EndNote Account Credentials fields.
+3. Type your existing EndNote Web/Online login and password into the EndNote Account Credentials fields.

 4. Press OK.

-5. You may be asked to register the computer for your EndNote Online account.
-Fill in all of the required fields that have a red asterisk [*]
+5. You may be asked to register the computer for your EndNote Web/Online account.
+Fill in all of the required fields that have a red asterisk.

 8. Press OK to save the settings.

-Note: If you want to check how much space you have left in your EndNote Online library, select Sync Status on the left panel of your EndNote Desktop library.
-Ensure you are logged into your EndNote Online account first via your EndNote Desktop library.
+Note: If you want to check how much space you have left in your EndNote Web/Online library, select Sync Status on the left panel of your EndNote Desktop library.
+Ensure you are logged into your EndNote Web/Online account first via your EndNote Desktop library.

 Sync an existing account to a second computer